 Filtered resources appraise the quality of studies and often make recommendations for practice.
 The main types of filtered resources in evidence-based practice are:

-Below you will find links to resources where you can find each of these types of filtered information.
+Scroll down the page to the Systematic reviews, Critically-appraised topics, and Critically-appraised individual articles sections for links to resources where you can find each of these types of filtered information.

 Authors of a systematic review ask a specific clinical question, perform a comprehensive literature review, eliminate the poorly done studies, and attempt to make practice recommendations based on the well-done studies.
 Systematic reviews include only experimental, or quantitative, studies, and often include only randomized controlled trials.